minuraashen/Five-Band-Audio-Equilizer/README.md

 # 🎚️ Five Band Analog Audio Equalizer

+This project was developed as part of the **EN2091 – Laboratory Practice and Projects** module at the **Department of Electronic and Telecommunication Engineering**, University of Moratuwa.

-This is a university hardware project involving the design and implementation of a **five-band analog audio equalizer** for real-time tonal control across the full audio spectrum (20 Hz – 20 kHz).
+It is a **group project** focused on the design, simulation, and implementation of a fully functional **five-band analog audio equalizer** for real-time tonal control across the full audio spectrum (20 Hz – 20 kHz).

+The system enables users to boost or attenuate specific frequency ranges (bass, midrange, treble, etc.) using dedicated multiple-feedback (MFB) filters and adjustable gain stages for each band.
+Additionally, LED bar graph displays provide real-time visual feedback on the output level of each band, enhancing usability and monitoring.

 ## 🔧 Project Highlights